Hamburger

 The rate of the withholding tax applicable for international holding companies' dividend distributions (based on the profits derived from their foreign participations) to non-resident companies are subject to a withholding tax rate of 10 percent.
 This rate may be subject to reduction under an applicable double taxation treaty.

-The capital will be deemed to have been reduced from (i) first, from the capital elements whose transfer or withdrawal are subject to corporate tax and withholding tax due to dividend distribution, (ii) second, from accounts subject to withholding tax due to profit distribution, and (iii) third, from non-taxable cash and in-kind capital.
+The capital will be deemed to have been reduced from (i) the capital elements whose transfer or withdrawal are subject to corporate tax and withholding tax due to dividend distribution, (ii) accounts subject to withholding tax due to profit distribution, and (iii) non-taxable cash and in-kind capital.
 This applies to businesses that have realized a capital reduction within 5 years of the date of transfer of various sources to capital.

 Ukraine